scottgilbertp/PhotoFrame/README.md

 - "recent" photos are selected  (photos taken within the last few days)
 - "anniversary" photos are selected.  (anniversary photos are those taken around this same date in previous years)
 - "random" photos are selected to reach the desired total number of photos for the day
-- All selected photos are shuffled and displayed in random order
+- Duplicate photos are removed, and the results are displayed in random order

 The `photo_frame_start.sh script` selects a list of photos and displays them.
-It also, optionally generates a simple text list of photos.
-In the default config, the filename contains the "day of month", so only one month's of log files are kept - with older ones being overwritten by newer ones.
-Optionally, an html version of the list of photos may also be produced, suitable for display by any webserver.
+It also, optionally generates a simple text list of the selected photos.
+In the default config, the filename contains the "day of month", so only one month's of list files are kept - with older ones being overwritten by newer ones.
+Optionally, an html version of the list of photos may also be produced, made available by any webserver.
 In the default config, this is a simple "index.html" file, which gets overwritten each day.

 I run this as the root user.
 IF you prefer to run it as an unpriviged user, that user will need write access to the framebuffer device (`/dev/fb0`), as well as any directory where the "todays list" files are to be written, and of course, read-access to the photos to be displayed.